Nursing 406 - Adult Health Care » Spring 2020 » Chapter 29 Quiz

 A client has a significant history of congestive heart failure.
 What should the nurse specifically assess during the client's semiannual cardiology examination?
 Select all that apply.

-Monitor the client for signs of lethargy or confusion.
+A. Monitor the client for signs of lethargy or confusion.

-Examine the client's neck for distended veins.
+D. Examine the client's eyes for excess tears.

 Question #53